Knebworth / Chenepeworde / Cnebbeworth / Knebbesworth /Knebbeworth / Knecbworth / Knybbeworth

 Object Type: Baptismal Font1

-Church/Chapel: Parish Church of St. Mary and St. Thomas of Canterbury
+Church / Chapel Name: Parish Church of St. Mary and St. Thomas of Canterbury

-Church Patron Saints: St. Mary the Virgin & St. Thomas of Canterbury
+Church Patron Saint(s): St. Mary the Virgin & St. Thomas of Canterbury

-Church Location: Knebworth, Hertfordshire SG3 6PY
+Church Address: Knebworth, Hertfordshire SG3 6PY, UK

 Directions to Site: Located off the A1(M), exit at Junction 7 and follow Knebwirth Park -- the church is located in the grounds of Knebworth House